jotavare/42-resources/README.md

 - [Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code/) - How to implement X in language Y.
 - [CodinGame](https://www.codingame.com/) - Automated platform for writing game bots and alike.
 Definitely improves your coding and math skills.
 - [Codewars](https://www.codewars.com/) - Platform for software developers on which people can solve programming puzzles known also as “katas”.

+#### CYBERSECURITY & HACKING
+- [TryHackMe](https://tryhackme.com/) - Learn cyber security, using hands-on exercises and labs.
+- [Hack The Box](https://www.hackthebox.com/) - Cybersecurity training platform to level up your hacking skills.
+- [Hack This Site](https://www.hackthissite.org/) - Safe and legal training ground for hackers to test and expand their ethical hacking skills with challenges, CTFs, and more.

 #### ONLINE COURSES
 - [CS50's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x/) `Free`